Deploying to Android

 To rename the current deployment method, select Rename.

 To remove the current deployment method, select Remove.

-The packages are deployed on the Android device that you select in the kit selector.
+Qt Creator deploys the packages on the Android device that you select in the kit selector.
 To add devices, select Manage.

-For more information about specifying additional start options for applications, see Specifying Run Settings for Android Devices.
+For more information about specifying additional start options for applications, see Android Run Settings.